 Pineapple (Ananas comosus) has a distinctive appearance and sweet, sharp taste.
 The sweetness and unmistakable aroma of pineapple appeal to most hermit crabs.

-Pineapple has no toxic parts, so it’s safe in this regard, but you’ll need to exercise caution when feeding hermit crabs.
-The acidic nature of pineapple flesh can be uncomfortable for hermit crabs’ mouths.
+Pineapple has no toxic parts.
+However, the acidic nature of pineapple flesh can be uncomfortable for hermit crabs’ mouths.
 Pineapple is also high in sugar, which hermit crabs crave.

 Is Pineapple Good for Hermit Crabs?